 A valuable perspective from a number of defence and civil liberties lawyers who were observers/participants in the G20 Summit Protests in Toronto in June 2010.
-One counsel referred to it as, "My weekend in Argentina" and compared it to the oppression of October 1970 when the Trudeau Liberal Government enacted the War Measures Act and arrested almost 500 people.
+One counsel referred to it as, "My weekend in Argentina" and compared it to the oppression of October 1970 when the Trudeau Liberal Government enacted the War Measures Act and arrested almost 500 people, all but a handful were arrested without any cause.